 > Use the backend agent to refactor the payment module

-Use availableAgents to limit which agents can be spawned as subagents:
+Use availableAgents to limit which agents a main agent can delegate to:

 { "toolsSettings": { "subagent": { "availableAgents": ["reviewer", "tester", "docs-*"] } } }